 ASR WSJ Newsflow

-The ASR/WSJ Global Composite Newsflow Indicator (CNI) fell in December to 55.2, from 59.7 in November.
+The ASR/WSJ Global Composite Newsflow Indicator (CNI) fell below 50 for the first time since 2015.

 For the full report, please click here